 OC2.6.6.1 In the event that a CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment suffers a Forced Outage, the relevant Generator shall, as soon as possible after the commencement of the Outage and in any event within 48 hours thereof, inform the TSO by written notice (in addition to the notifications required to be given by the Generator in such circumstances under SDC1.4.5, SDC2.4.2.10(b) and SDC2.4.2.15) of the Generator's best estimate of the date and time by which the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment is likely to have been repaired and restored to its full level of Availability.
 (It should be noted that a Forced Outage of an item of Power Station Equipment may result in a reduced level of Availability of the associated CDGU and/or Dispatchable WFPSs and/or Controllable WFPS.)
 If the Generator is unable for any reason to comply with this requirement, it shall not later than 48 hours after the commencement of the Forced Outage, provide to the TSO such information as is then known to the Generator regarding the date and time of return from such Outage and shall provide such updates thereafter as the TSO may reasonably require.
 The Generator shall then inform the TSO by written notice of the Generator's best estimate of the date and time by which the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment is likely to have been repaired and restored to its full level of Availability as soon as the Generator is able.
 The provisions of this paragraph OC2.6.6.1 also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.6.1 also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OC2.6.6.2 Pursuant to and subject to SDC1.4.3, a Generator shall use all reasonable endeavours to ensure that, following a Forced Outage, the CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein), and/or Dispatchable WFPSs and/or Controllable WFPS (or Generating Unit(s) therein) or item of Power Station Equipment (as the case may be) is repaired and restored to its full level of Availability as soon as possible and in accordance with Prudent Operating Practice.
 The provisions of this paragraph OC2.6.6.2 also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.6.2 also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OC2.6.7 Release of CDGUs, Dispatchable WFPSs, Controllable WFPSs and Power Station Equipment